scottiiiOnTheSide/chronology_API/Notes.md

 -----------------------------------------------------------------------------------------

+### 03. 03.
+2024
+@0225 <Macros > page now displays revelant posts, for tags

+addition to To Be Done:
+- have user's posts on right, everyone else on left

+- needs to work for: Topics & Collections

 ### 03. 02.
 2024
 @1715 Remove & Add functions of addRemoveRequest now functional (request to be implemented
 			at a later time...)